hashicorp/vault-benchmark/docs/tests/auth-ldap.md

   additional possibilities: `default-service` and `default-batch` which specify the type to return unless the client requests a different type at generation time.
+  - `max_page_size` `(integer: 0)` - If set to a value greater than 0, the LDAP
+  backend will use the LDAP server's paged search control to request pages of up to the given size.
+This can be used to avoid hitting the LDAP server's maximum result size limit.
+Otherwise, the LDAP backend will not use the paged search control.

 ### Test User Config `role`